-- (1) Represents an option granted on April 25, 2011, the date on which Mr. Chung's employment commenced.
-This option vests with respect to 40% of these shares on the two-year anniversary of the grant date, with the remaining 60% vesting in 36 equal monthly installments thereafter. - (2) Represents shares underlying an option granted on February 24, 2009.
-This option vests with respect to 40% of these shares on the two-year anniversary of the grant date, with the remaining 60% vesting in 36 equal monthly installments thereafter. - (3) Represents the portion of an option granted on February 27, 2007 that remained unvested and unexercisable as of December 31, 2011.
-These unvested shares vested in two equal monthly installments through February 27, 2012. - (4) Represents shares underlying an option granted on May 12, 2009.
-This option vests with respect to 40% of these shares on the two-year anniversary of the grant date, with the remaining 60% vesting in 36 equal monthly installments thereafter. - (5) Represents the portion of an option granted on November 13, 2007 that remained unvested and unexercisable as of December 31, 2011.
-These unvested shares will vest in 11 remaining equal monthly installments through November 13, 2012.
+(1) Represents an option granted on April 25, 2011, the date on which Mr. Chung's employment commenced.
+This option vests with respect to 40% of these shares on the two-year anniversary of the grant date, with the remaining 60% vesting in 36 equal monthly installments thereafter.

+(2) Represents unvested shares underlying an option granted on February 28, 2012.
+This option vests over four years in forty-eight equal monthly installments.

+(3) Represents unvested shares underlying an option granted on February 24, 2009.
+This option vested with respect to 40% of these shares on the two-year anniversary of the grant date, with the remaining 60% vesting in 36 equal monthly installments thereafter.

+(4) Represents unvested shares underlying an option granted on May 12, 2009.
+This option vested with respect to 40% of these shares on the two-year anniversary of the grant date, with the remaining 60% vesting in 36 equal monthly installments thereafter.

-Option Exercises and Stock Vested During 2011
+Option Exercises and Stock Vested During 2012

-The table below sets forth information concerning the exercise of stock options and vesting for restricted stock for each named executive officer during 2011.
+The table below sets forth information concerning the vesting of restricted stock for each named executive officer during 2012.
+Our named executive officers did not exercise any stock options during 2012.

-Option A wards Stock A wards
+Stock Aw ards

-Number of Shares Acquired on Exercise Value Realized on Exercise Number of Shares Acquired on Vesting Value Realized on Vesting
+Number of Shares Acquired on Vesting Value Realized on Vesting

-Name (#) (\$) (#) (\$)
+Name (#) (\$)

 My E. Chung

-Dale E. Messick 4,860 8,068
+Dale E. Messick 6,480 10,271

-Scott A. Graeff 4,860 8,068
+Scott A. Graeff 6,480 10,271

 Mark Froggatt